betelgeuse-7/betelgeuse-7.github.io/a-new-programming-language.md

 - Variadic arguments
     The ability to pass an arbitrary number of arguments of same type to a function.

-- Some mechanism to "extend" a struct
+- Some mechanism to extend a struct
     We can call that composition (rather than inheritance).

 - Access modifiers